Product design · Design systems · Design engineering

 So I asked the engineers a question nobody had raised yet: if design ships code, what shape would you actually accept?
 Their stack was React, so I rebuilt on their conventions and the handover went cleanly.
 To me that was the real milestone — AI quietly closing the old, contentious gap between what design draws and what engineering has to build.

-05 · The rescue
+2.2B · The rebuild

 Unify, engineer, migrate, merge